top of page

 Turning

-Turning with positive reinforcement under saddle can be complicated since you cannot initially just pull on the reins to make the horse move.
-Some riders continue to use a hand target from their horse's back to teach turning, however, it may be easier to begin this training on the ground so you can use the reins under saddle.
+Turning with positive reinforcement can be complicated since you cannot pull on the reins to make the horse move.
+Some riders continue to use a hand target from their horse's back to teach turning, however, it may be easier to begin this training on the ground.

 Trainer bending a horses head to left with a lead rope